xebialabs-community/xl-docker-gradle-plugin/README.md

     * `runVersion`: Specifies which version of the image to use.
 See [Docker hub](https://hub.docker.com/u/xebialabs/dashboard/)
     * `runPortMapping`: Specifies which port mapping to use.
 For example `4516:4516`
     * `download`: Specifies any additional plugins to be downloaded.
+    * `copyLocalPlugins`: Specifies any addition plugins to be copied from the local machine.
     * The `src/main/resources` folder will be linked into the XL `ext` folder (so you don't have to restart on script changes)
     * This task depends on `compileDocker`
 * `runDockerCompose`